arifhossain1994/eduBD/README.md

-# Getting Started with Create React App
+# Getting Started eduBD React app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a educational platform for making a connection between institutes and students.
+This uses React, JS, SQL.

 ## Available Scripts